FunkeyFlo/ps5-mqtt/docs/DOCKER.md

   ps5-mqtt:
     container_name: PS5-MQTT                            # choose whatever name you like
     image: ghcr.io/funkeyflo/ps5-mqtt/amd64:latest      # you can also use a specific version
-    entrypoint: /config/run.sh                          # the file that will be executed at startup
+    entrypoint: /app/run-docker.sh                      # startup script without dependencies on home assistant supervisor
-    volumes:                                            # we will use this volume to get our custom startup script into the container
+    volumes:                                            # a volume is required to persist credentials
       - ./config:/config
     network_mode: host                                  # changing/omiting this option WILL BREAK the app.
     environment: